Risk-sensitive Markov Decision Process and Learning under General Utility Functions: Problem Set-up and Preliminary Analysis

-Given that $\BARMDP$ is a discretized approximation of the original RS-MDP, we show that the difference between the optimal value functions of $\RSMDP$ and $\BARMDP$ can be bounded by utilizing the fact that the optimal value functions are Lipschitz. \begin{proposition} The difference between the optimal value functions of $\RSMDP$ and $\BARMDP$ can be bounded by the covering distance $\epsilon_o$.
-Formally, for any $s\in \calS$, $y\in\barY$, $h\in[H]$,
+{ Now, with the above definitions in place, we establish connections between the Discretized Environment and the Original Environment in the following propositions.
+Given that $\BARMDP$ is a discretized approximation of the original RS-MDP, in the next proposition, we demonstrate that the difference between the optimal value functions of $\RSMDP$ and $\BARMDP$ can be bounded by leveraging the fact that the optimal value functions are Lipschitz.
+All the proofs of the propositions in this section are deferred to Appendix \ref{sec:append_B}.}